arturmoret/arturmoret/README.md

 ### Hey there 👋

-I’m Artur Moret González, a Computer Science student based in Barcelona.
+I’m Artur, a Computer Science student based in Barcelona.

 I love building things that mix software + creativity, so my brain doesn't rot.